anonmily/redux-actionize/README.md

 	dispatch( ApplicationState.actions.login_success(user, token) )

 Or we can pass in a dispatch function to **get_actions**, which will automatically wrap our actions in a dispatch for us.

+	import ApplicationState from './application_state'
+	const Application = ApplicationState.get_actions(dispatch)

+	Application.login_success( result.user, result.token )
+	Application.login_failure()

 Rather than passing dispatch through my components, I like to have a separate model that deals with dispatch, API calls, etc, but of course, you can use it directly in your components if you'd like.

 	import Store from './Store'
 	const dispatch = Store.dispatch